Painter (upcoming film): Production

 In October 2024, it was announced that Alan Ritchson and Amber Midthunder would star in Painter, written by Derek Kolstad and to be directed by Garrett Warren.
-A year later, Ritchson dropped out of the project due to scheduling conflicts with Walton Goggins, Florian Munteanu and Daniel Bernhardt joining the cast; 20th Century Studios had signed on to distribute the film.
-Principal photography began on October 27, 2025, in Serbia.
+A year later, Ritchson dropped out of the project due to scheduling conflicts, while 20th Century Studios purchased the film, and James Cameron became an executive producer.
+Further casting updates to join Midthunder included Walton Goggins, Florian Munteanu, and Daniel Bernhardt, followed by Ving Rhames, Claes Bang, Joshua Orpin, and Matthew Needham.

+Principal photography began in October 2025 in Serbia.
+Filming wrapped in December 2025.

+Release

+Painter is scheduled to be released on Hulu on November 6, 2026.